naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/pytest-tutorial-getting-started-and-own-environment-preparation.md

-+++
+---
-author = "nao.deng"
+author: "nao.deng"
-title = "Pytest Tutorial: Getting Started and Setting Up Your Environment" date = "2023-11-13T18:11:15+08:00" description = "The content of this blog will be a tutorial on Pytest, focusing on getting started and preparing the environment to be built.
-In the blog, readers will learn what Pytest is and how to start using it for API testing.
-The tutorial will cover the basic concepts of Pytest, including how to set up a test environment and prepare the tools and resources needed so that readers can start writing and executing their own API tests.
-This tutorial will help beginners who want to learn how to use Pytest for API testing to get started and prepare their development environment." keywords = ["API Testing", "Pytest", "API Automation Testing Framework", "API automation testing", "Automation Testing"] tags = [ "Getting Started"
+title: "Pytest Tutorial: Getting Started and Setting Up Your Environment"
+date: "2023-11-13T18:11:15+08:00"
+summary: "a tutorial on Pytest, focusing on getting started and preparing the environment to be built."
+tags: [ "Getting Started"
 ]
-Categories =  ["API automation testing", "Pytest"]
+Categories: ["API automation testing", "Pytest"]
-+++
+series: ["Pytest Guide"]
+ShowWordCount: true
+---

 ## Introduction